Perturbative quantum Monte Carlo method for nuclear physics

-In Rayleigh-Schr{\"o}dinger perturbation theory, the calculation of the second-order energy correction involves a summation over all quantum states that can be reached via the perturbing interaction.
-Such a calculation over all quantum states is not compatible with QMC simulations, which targets only the lowest energy states, and so a different approach is needed.
-Furthermore, such calculations will need to be efficient in order to deal with interactions that have many individual terms, such as pseudopotentials for atoms and molecules \cite{Schwerdtfeger2011_CPC} or nuclear chiral interactions \cite{Epelbaum2009_RMP}.
-To solve this problem, we introduce a computational framework that we call perturbative QMC (ptQMC), which allows for the efficient calculation of higher-order perturbative corrections within the Euclidean time formalism.
-As a demonstration, we implement this method using nuclear lattice effective field theory (EFT) and perform benchmark calculations of the binding energies of several light nuclei using a realistic nuclear chiral force.
+In Rayleigh-Schr{\"o}dinger perturbation theory, the second-order energy correction involves a summation over all quantum states that can be reached via the perturbing interaction.
+Such a calculation over all quantum states is not compatible with QMC, which targets only the lowest energy states.
+To solve this problem, we introduce a computational framework called perturbative QMC (ptQMC), which allows for the efficient calculation of higher-order perturbative corrections within the Euclidean time formalism.
+As a demonstration, we implement this method using nuclear lattice effective field theory (NLEFT) \cite{Lee2009_PPNP,Lahde:2019npb} and perform benchmark calculations of the binding energies of several nuclei.